 The James W. Wilson, Jr. Center

-The ASC is housed in the James W. Wilson Center.
-Our office is located on the first floor, Room 110.
-The ASC is a cohesive educational facility where student-athletes work with tutors, educational assistants, their Academic Counselor, and also participate in the Academic Excellence Program (AEP).
+The ASC is housed in the Don and Lora Peters Academic Center located on the first floor of the James W. Wilson Center.
+The ASC is a cohesive educational facility where student-athletes work with their academic counselors, tutors, educational assistants, and student-athlete enhancement staff.

 ASC Office Hours of Operation: